 Short-form videos (Facebook Stories, Instagram Reels, TikTok, YouTube Shorts)

-The number one content marketing trend of 2022 is the rise of short-form videos, such as Facebook Stories, Instagram Reels, TikTok videos, and YouTube Shorts.
+The clear winner of content marketing trends of 2023 is the rise of short-form videos, such as Facebook Stories, Instagram Reels, TikTok videos, and YouTube Shorts.

 What this shows us is that you don’t need to invest thousands of dollars into producing a 3-5 minute video.

 Rather, a 30-second clip on your preferred social media platforms can be more effective.
 Even better, a series of short clips are quick to create and get great exposure.